Basel-75/-Madinah-Trip-App-UI/README.md

 # tripapp

-A new Flutter project that UI that help pepole who want to visit medina/sa.
+A new Flutter project UI that help pepole who want to visit medina/sa.

 ## Getting Started